sapegin/washingcode-book/manuscript/book.md

 - all “bad” things are isolated in a small function;
 - the function has a meaningful name;
 - the code is clear enough;
-- the function is pure: it doesn’t have any internal state and doesn’t mutate its arguments.
+- the function is pure: it doesn’t have any internal state and avoids mutating its arguments.

 It’s better to have simple and clear code with mutations than complex and messy code without them.
-But if you do use mutations, it’s wise to isolate them in a small function with a meaningful name and a clear API.
+But if you do use mutations, it’s wise to isolate them to a small function with a meaningful name and clear API.

 ---

 Start thinking about:

 - Rewriting imperative code with mutations in a pure declarative way to improve its readability.
-- Keeping the complete object shape in a single place, when you create a new object, to make the object shape clearer.
+- Keeping the complete object shape in a single place; when you create a new object, make its shape as clear as possible.
-- Deduplicating logic and separating “what” and “how.”
+- Deduplicating logic and separating “what” from “how.”
 - Avoiding mutation of function arguments to prevent hard-to-find bugs.
 - Using `.map()` / `.filter()` chaining instead of `.reduce()`.
 - Making mutations explicit if you have to use them.